 The Hmong reside among a culturally diverse range of ethnic minorities who populate the rugged mountains of northern Vietnam.
 Numbering one million in Vietnam and five million throughout the world, this research comprises the first comprehensive study on their music and the first by a foreign scholar on the musical culture of one of Vietnam’s officially designated minorities.

-The research traces the circulation of live and recorded music that northern Vietnamese people recognize as iconic of the Hmong, the minorities, and the mountainous provinces to investigate the politicized manifestations of ethnicity through sound.
+The research traces the circulation of live and recorded music that northern Vietnamese people recognise as iconic of the Hmong, the minorities, and the mountainous provinces to investigate the politicised manifestations of ethnicity through sound.